Monarchy of Belgium: Constitutional role

 The monarch receives the prime minister at the Palace of Brussels at least once a week, and also regularly calls other members of the government to the palace in order to discuss political matters.
 During these meetings, the monarch has the right to be informed of proposed governmental policies, the right to advise, and the right to warn on any matter as the monarch sees fit.
 The monarch also holds meetings with the leaders of all the major political parties and regular members of parliament.
 All of these meetings are organised by the monarch's personal political cabinet which is part of the Royal Household.

 The monarch is the Commander-in-Chief of the Belgian Armed Forces and makes appointments to the higher positions.
 The names of the nominees are sent to the monarch by the Ministry of Defence.
 The monarch's military duties are carried out with the help of the Military Household which is headed by a General office.
 Belgians may write to the monarch when they meet difficulties with administrative powers.

 The monarch is also one of the three components of the federal legislative power, in accordance with the Belgian Constitution, together with the two chambers of the Federal Parliament: the Chamber of Representatives and the Senate.
 All laws passed by the Federal Parliament must be signed and promulgated by the monarch.

 Previously, children of the King were entitled to a seat in the senate (Senator by right) when they were 18.
 This right was abolished in 2014 as part of the Sixth Belgian state reform.

 Inviolability

 Article 88 of the Belgian Constitution provides that "the King's person is inviolable, his ministers are responsible".
-This means that the King cannot be prosecuted, arrested, or convicted of crimes, cannot be summoned to appear before a civil court, and is not accountable to the Federal Parliament.
+This means that the King cannot be prosecuted, arrested, or convicted of crimes, cannot be summoned to appear before a court, and is not accountable to the Federal Parliament.
 This inviolability was deemed incompatible, however, with Article 27 of the Rome Statute of the International Criminal Court which states that official capacity shall not exempt a person from criminal responsibility under the statute.